Raising Emotionally Intelligent Children

 Children face stress from various sources in their lives.
 Academic pressures, social interactions, family issues, health concerns, transitions, and emotional challenges all contribute to their stress levels.
 Academic demands like exams and challenging schoolwork can cause anxiety about performance.
 Social situations, including making friends and dealing with peer pressure, can be stressful.
 Family problems such as conflict or changes can disrupt stability.
 Health issues and medical procedures can cause fear and discomfort.
 Transitions like moving or changing schools can be unsettling.
 Emotional challenges like anxiety or coping with loss add to their stress.
 Understanding these stressors helps parents and caregivers support children in managing stress effectively, promoting their emotional well-being and resilience.

-Strategies for a Balanced Life
+Strategies for A Balanced Life

 Promoting stress tolerance in children involves several strategies aimed at equipping them with the skills and resources to effectively manage and cope with stress.